modcomlearning/BackendAPI/README.md

 ![alt text](image-20.png)

-## Step 7: Create a View Available Lands  API.
+## Step 7: Create a Get Products  API.
-This endpoint will be used by users to View Posted lands In app.py add below route to create the API Endpoint.
+This endpoint will be used by users to View Posted products In app.py add below route to create the API Endpoint.

     # Define the Get Product Details Route/Endpoint